 Lastly, measure and mix all your spices into a separate small bowl and combine your maple syrup, and Worcestershire sauce.
 Keep your apple cider vinegar on the side.

 If you want to taste the seasoning of the ground beef, cook a small pinch and eat it.
 Adjust salt and pepper as needed.

 Begin by heating 1 tablespoon of avocado oil in your pan until the oil is loose and shimmering over medium-high heat.
 Add your aromatic mix and constantly mix to avoid them from burning.
 Reduce heat to medium - you want to hear a sear throughout this process.

 Continue to cook until all aromatics are translucent and caramelized.
 Deglaze with apple cider vinegar.

-Step 3: Add Spices, Toast, Cook Ground Meat
+Step 3: Add Spices, Toast, and Cook Ground Meat

-As soon as your deglaze the pan, add your spice mix to the onions and mix to fully incorporate.
+As soon as you deglaze the pan, add your spice mix to the onions and mix to fully incorporate.
 Over the same medium heat, toast the spices for 10-20 seconds, or until the smell is fragrant.
 Add tomato paste.
 Season with a pinch of salt and pepper.
-Add tomato sauce, worcestershire, and maple syrup.
+Add tomato sauce, Worcestershire, and maple syrup.
 Mix.